-Whenever you modify your deployed components after enabling monitoring, you will need to restart the container for the master agent and the web server for the Monitoring Console as described in "Troubleshooting the Monitoring Framework" on page 27.
+4. If you modify your monitored components after deployment, for example if you disable monitoring on one component or a server crashes, you must restart the container for the master agent and the web server for the Monitoring Console.
+This procedure is described in "Troubleshooting the Monitoring Framework" on page 28.